Wordclock/firmware/README.md

   couple of years now, it misses a lot of protocols that have been added to the mainline version in the meantime.

-- **wordboot:** A new bootloader was developed, which is more feature-rich and better adopted to the Wordclock project, visually indicating its current status on the frontpanel display.
+- **Bootloader:** A new bootloader was developed, which is more feature-rich and better adopted to the Wordclock project and is officially supported from here on out.

 Refer to the [commit logs][4] for a full list of changes.